viveret/tcss450-wi17/pi/README.md

 2. Run `gradle run` to check if can start properly.
 3. Before the next step, look over the [configuration file](res/pilexa-config.json) and the [publish script](publish.sh) and edit to fit your needs.

+### Running locally
+Just run `gradle run`.
+Maybe add some of the input methods available in the [configuration file](res/pilexa-config.json) if you want voice input or a verbal response.

+### Testing locally
+Run `echo '{"op":"interpret", "msg":"tell me the time"}' | netcat 127.0.0.1 <port, default is 11823>` to test if PiLexa gets network messages.

 ### Publishing to a remote location
-1. Run `./publish.sh` to publish code to your cssgate.insttech public_html folder.
+1. Run `./publish.sh --cssgate` to publish code to your cssgate.insttech public_html folder.
 This may take a while.
-2. `ssh` into your cssgate.insttech account and `cd` into `public_html/pi` to run `./run-cssgate.sh`.
+2. `ssh` into your cssgate.insttech account and `cd` into `public_html/pi` to run `./run.sh`.
 This will start the pilexa daemon.
 Don't close out until you are done with testing.
-3. If there are any memory issues, play around with the [run script](run-cssgate.sh)'s jvm arguments.
+3. If there are any memory issues, play around with the [run script](run.sh)'s jvm arguments.

-### Running locally
-1. Just run `gradle run`.
-Maybe add some of the input methods available in the [configuration file](res/pilexa-config.json) if you want voice input or a verbal response.

 ## Definitions
 ### Skills